Faculty Curriculum Responsibilities

 10. Processes for institutional planning and budget development

-11. Other academic and professional matters as mutually agreed upon between the governing board and the academic senate
+11. Other academic and professional matters as mutually agreed upon between the governing board and the Academic Senate

-• Write Curriculum as needed.
-Responsibilities include:
+• Write curriculum as needed.
+This includes:

-• Networking and collaborating with colleagues and administrators
+• Networking and collaborating with colleagues and administrators.

-• Ensure eLumen reflects all curriculum within their discipline of expertise, including CORs not currently under review
+• Ensure eLumen reflects all curriculum within your discipline(s), including CORs not currently under review.

-• Deactivate CORs that no longer fit into the program
+• Deactivate CORs that no longer fit into the program.

-• Deactivate degrees and certificates that have not been awarded in more than five years
+• Deactivate degrees and certificates that have not been awarded in more than five years.